This year, the theme is Connection to Country.

 The size of the artwork must be A3 (297mm x 420mm—portrait or landscape) or larger.

-Your artwork must be submitted online at the link below.
 Entries must be supplied as a high resolution PDF, high resolution photo, or be scanned in high resolution (300 DPI) as a JPG, and follow the rules and guidelines.